ltucker284/Basic-Chain/README.md

 of Docker.

 This application does also have OS dependent tools which are used to generate cryptoconfig materials which are necessary for the application to run.
-The below cURL command will install necessary binaries to run the application.
-Please run this command in the `basic-chain/bin` directory.

-`curl -sSL https://goo.gl/6wtTN5 | bash -s 1.4.3 1.4.3 0.4.15`
+By default, this application uses the `bin` folder which contains the necessaries binaries to run this application on macOS.
+In order to run this on a linux machine, you must use the binaries in the `linux_bin` folder.
+To make sure the `linux_bin` is used, edit the `generate.sh` folder accordingly.

 ## Network commands